 The chance of a child being shot and killed in a public school is extraordinarily low.
 Not zero — no risk is.
 But it’s far lower than many people assume, especially in the glare of heart-wrenching news coverage after an event like Parkland.
 And it’s far lower than almost any other mortality risk a kid faces, including traveling to and from school, catching a potentially deadly disease while in school or suffering a life-threatening injury playing interscholastic sports

-Ellen and I have consulted with neighboring charter elementary schools, reached out to the 84th precinct, and spoken with a retired NYPD detective who now heads corporate security for a large financial services company.
-The key thing you can do as parents to support our policies is to follow instructions at pickup and drop off.
+We consulted with neighboring charter elementary schools, reached out to the 84th precinct, and spoke with a retired NYPD detective who now heads corporate security for a large financial services company.
+The most important thing you can do is to follow instructions at pickup and drop off.
 We have spoken with the teachers about their key steps as well.

 Ropeik notes that school shootings don’t happen in isolation but in the context of worrying news about all sorts of things.
 Our judgement suffers from the "mean world syndrome" arising from relentless headlines about war, terrorism and the flu.
 He concludes: